Useful E-Learning Terms

 Multimedia refers to the presentation of information and instruction through a combination of graphics, audio, text, or video.
 Multimedia instruction is often interactive.

 Any process in which there is virtually no delay between events.
 Asking a question during a classroom discussion is done in real-time.
 Responding back to an earlier email is not real-time.
-However, a virtual discussion group or whiteboard are synchronous and done in real-time.
+However, a virtual discussion group or whiteboard is synchronous and done in real-time.

 An adjective describing communication modes which takes place in real-time.
 An example of synchronous communication is the telephone, instant messaging systems, or webinars.

 Uniform Resource Locator.
 An address on the World Wide Web.
 Example: The URL for Google is www.google.com.

 A location on the World Wide Web, identified by a URL.

 Online Classes that are delivered primarily, or completely, through the World Wide Web.
 Instructional tools in this format include, but are not limited to, conferencing, chat, email, uploading and downloading assignments, whiteboarding, classroom management, security, hyperlinks, video and audio clips, online testing, multimedia.